+Safe Work Practice Sheet Chemical Agents

+Ref: SWPS 05

+Date: 20/04/2011

+Assessed by: P. Killeen

+Approved by: E. Roe

+Exposure to certain chemical agents can cause a range of injuries from minor to serious long term damage.
+Exposure may be through ingestion, inhalation, skin absorption, absorption through the mucous membranes.

+☑ Students ☑ Employees ☐ Public ☐ Contractors ☐ Visitors

+Staff and students may be exposed to a range of chemicals in the School including but not limited to;

+- Petrol

+- Cutting/cooling fluids

+- Ferric chloride

+- Solder

+- Glues

-Safe Work Practice Sheet Ref: SWPS 05 Chemical Agents Date: 20/04/2011 Chemicul Agents Assessed by: P. Killeen Approved by: E. Roe Hazards Exposure to certain chemical agents can cause a range of inj • damage.
-Exposure may be through ingestion, inhalation, skir absorption, absorption through the mucous membranes.
-Person Exposed to Risk ☑ Students ☑ Employees ☐ Public ☐ Contractors □ Visitors Work Description Staff and students may be exposed to a range of chemicals in the staff.
-School including but not limited to: - Petrol School moldaring bat not infined to, - Cutting/cooling fluids - Ferric chloride - Solder - Glues - Cement/ Bitumen - Hardwood dust - Welding fume Exposure frequency and duration is variable depending on the activ vity.
-Controls · - Material safety data sheets are obtained for all potentially hazardous chemicals or chemical agents and hard copies are kept with the School Safety Statement. - - A chemical agents risk assessment form (attached to this Safe Work Practice Sheet) is completed for each activity involving the use of chemicals as required by - Where a number of chemicals are associated with an activ - The hazards associated with each chemical substance an brought to the attention of the users through the chemical - Where necessary local exhaust ventilation is installed and Appropriate personal protective equipment (PPE) is provide led for staff.
-Students are alerted to the requirement for PPE. - Hazardous chemicals are stored in accordance with the re Sheet.
-Chemicals re not decanted into unmarked contain • containers an appropriate hazard warning label is attached D. Checks & Inspections Local exhaust ventilation should be checked annually to ensur e it is extracting efficiently e it is extracting enclerity.
-Information, Instruction & Training The hazards associated with each chemical substance are brought to the attention of the users (Senior technical ateff are reasonable for informing other technical staff leaturers are staff are responsible for informing other technical staff, lecturers are responsible for informing students) Personal protective equipment required (last resort) Care must be taken in the selection of personal protective equipment, e.g. select the correct glove to ensure that the chemical does not readily break through
+- Cement/ Bitumen

+- Hardwood dust

+- Welding fume

+Exposure frequency and duration is variable depending on the activity.

+- Material safety data sheets are obtained for all potentially hazardous chemicals or chemical agents and hard copies are kept with the School Safety Statement. - A chemical agents risk assessment form (attached to this Safe Work Practice Sheet) is completed for each activity involving the use of chemicals as required by the Chemical Agents Regulations. - Where a number of chemicals are associated with an activity they must be assessed together. - The hazards associated with each chemical substance and the precautions that must be taken are brought to the attention of the users through the chemical agents risk assessment form. - Where necessary local exhaust ventilation is installed and maintained. - Appropriate personal protective equipment (PPE) is provided for staff.
+Students are alerted to the requirement for PPE. - Hazardous chemicals are stored in accordance with the requirements set out in the Material Safety Data Sheet.
+Chemicals re not decanted into unmarked containers.
+Where chemicals are placed in other containers an appropriate hazard warning label is attached.

+Local exhaust ventilation should be checked annually to ensure it is extracting efficiently.

+The hazards associated with each chemical substance are brought to the attention of the users (Senior technical staff are responsible for informing other technical staff, lecturers are responsible for informing students)

+Care must be taken in the selection of personal protective equipment, e.g. select the correct glove to ensure that the chemical does not readily break through